 Valvira applications and issues decisions on the above matters, also in cases where training has been undertaken outside of Finland.

-Professional practice rights decisions are subject to a fee, and the fee will be charged also fromthe negative decisions.
+Professional practice rights decisions are subject to a fee, and the fee will be charged also fromthe rejected decisions.
 Half of the application processing fee will be charged for the cancelled application.

 A person practicing as a healthcare professional in Finland without a licence may be sentenced to a fine or imprisonment.